 As with most generations, the problems in the GMC Acadia were the worst in the earlier models (2007 – 2010) but became less significant after that (although some owners still perceived them).

 The earlier model years of the Acadia had problems with two primary components of the vehicle: the transmission and the engine.
-The transmission had severe issues, and some owners had complete transmission failure below 100,000 miles.
+The Arcadia transmission had severe issues, and some owners had complete transmission failures below 100,000 miles.
 This problem was caused by a fractured wave plate, although some transmissions also had metal shavings.

 The engine was another major problem for the 2007 – 2010 Acadia.
 Timing gas cover gaskets would fail, resulting in oil leaks, the timing chain would fail, resulting in hefty repair bills or engine failure, and the engine would stall due to moisture in the throttle body.